Countries and Nationalities - ESL EFL Teaching Resources

 ESL EFL Writing Activity - Elementary - 20 Minutes

 This pairwork activity focuses on the spelling of countries and capital cities.
 Students work in pairs.
 Each pair is given a worksheet.
 The students unscramble each word on the worksheet to discover the name of a country.
 Then, the students write the name of the capital city of that country.
 Students score points for each correct country and capital city.

 ESL EFL Writing and SpeakinActivity - Intermediate - 30 Minutes

-In this inventive teaching activity, small groups of students create a new country made up of the best things from at least five other countries.
+In this inventive teaching activity, small groups of students create a new country made up of the best things from five other countries.
 Students decide on a name for their country as well as the climate, food, culture, people, scenery, standard of living, natural resources, capital and political system.
 When they have finished writing their ideas, the students present their new country to the rest of the class.